 - A descriptive study of drug use among college students

 Studies that are subject to this temporary cessation do not need to report the cessation to the FSU IRB but should follow instructions below for modifying study activities if changes will be made to the research procedures to accommodate this temporary cessation and the above exceptions.

 FSU OVPR and the IRB has the following requirements for studies that meet the exception criteria above.

 - Remote activities as possible.
 To the extent possible, study activities that can be done remotely must be done that way.
 For example, this might include screening or follow-up activities.

 - Avoid all human research participants with confirmed COVID-19 infection or Coronavirus Disease, unless this is the focus of the study.

 - Decrease potential exposure for participants and study staff at increased risk of severe illness from COVID-19, such as for example persons who are immuno-compromised.
 Monitor public health information or guidance to see who may be at higher risk, or refer to our HRP-502COVID-Protocol- and Consent-related COVID Template and Instructions document (under the IRB, Library and Templates tabs, available here, for links and related information.

 - Have a protocol for non-contact screening of human research participants and study staff for COVID-19, Coronavirus Disease or high risk of infection.
 For screening tools, consider the following COVID-19 screening links: https://www.apple.com/covid19/ (Apple/CDC link) or https://covid19chat.clevelandclinic.org/ (Cleveland Clinic link).

-- Reduce face-to-face contact with human research participants.
+- Reduce in-person or face-to-face contact with human research participants.
 This may be accomplished by including use of barriers between human research participants, between study staff, and between human research participants and study staff; use of alternate, remote communication technology (e.g., web-based communication providers, telephone, email, intercoms) to conduct interviews, interventions or obtain data; and minimizing capacity in all study locations to the minimum necessary to accomplish research objectives for study activities involving human research participants.

 - Implement all required and recommended Universal Precautions and use of Personal Protective Equipment (PPE).
 For Universal Precautions and PPE information, go to: https://www.cdc.gov/coronavirus/2019-ncov/hcp/caring-for-patients.html.